ludeeus/home-assistant-configuration/README.md

 I use this to discover new awesome stuff, and to keep the custom elements I use up to date with the latest version of it from the developer.

+This integration has been configured in the UI "Configuration" -> "Integrations", so you will not find my configuration for it.

 ### [Generate readme](https://github.com/custom-components/readme)

 _Generates this awesome readme file._

 I use this integration to generate this readme, and to convert my lovelace configuration.

+This integration has been configured in the UI "Configuration" -> "Integrations", so you will not find my configuration for it.

 ### [Healthchecks.io](https://github.com/custom-components/healthchecksio)